vmware-archive/platform-automation-demo/README.md

 - Use of lock resources
 - Uses templated config file with mutliple variable files based upon forward engineering approach
 - Different directory structure

+## Current Configuration

+- Configuration in this repository is for a lab environment
+- For simplicity there there is only 1 AZ configured
+- Following tiles are configured:
+  - cf
+  - harbor-container-registry
+  - p-rabbitmq
+  - pivotal-container-services
+  - pivotal-mysql

 ## Repo Directory Structure